 - ½ lb frozen fine green beans, left in the freezer until ready to go in the pot**

 - Salt and freshy-ground pepper (to taste)

 - ½ tbsp ghee or olive oil

 - If you are unsure of the weight of your chicken, use a kitchen scale to find out its weight.
 Pat the exterior of the chicken dry with paper towels (do not rinse).

-- Press “Saute” on the Instant Pot.
+- Press “Saute” on your Instant Pot Pressure Cooker.
 While the Instant Pot is heating up, in a small bowl, whisk together garlic-infused olive oil and chicken spices thyme through black pepper.
 Using a silicone basting brush, coat the breast-side of the chicken with half of the spice mixture, coating the skin as well as pushing the mixture underneath the skin on the breasts.

 - Once the display on the Instant Pot reads “Hot,” place the chicken, breast side down, into the Instant Pot, and set a timer for 2 minutes.
 While searing, use a basting brush to coat the back side of the chicken with the rest of the spice mixture.
 Once 2 minutes are up, sear the leg sides and back of chicken for 1 minute each, rotating with tongs.